The essential guide to social media engagement for your business

-It’s happening—people are finally recognizing social media as an indispensible part of their marketing strategy.
+It’s happening—people are finally recognizing social media as an indispensable part of their marketing strategy.
 Social media is where everybody is, and it has permeated all demographics.
 This gives marketers access to a huge pool of potential fans, and that makes it all the more enticing.

 However, it’s easy to do it wrong.

 It can be tempting to use your social media channels as broadcasting tools, where you blast out updates, news, and announcements one after the other, hoping that your followers don’t miss anything.
 However, this isn’t really going to help you at all.

 If you use social media to actually engage with your audience, though, it can do wonders.
 Regardless of your goals, whether it’s to generate leads or to improve brand awareness, engaging with your audience is what will help you achieve it.
 In fact, it wouldn’t be an exaggeration to say that engagement is—or should be—the cornerstone of your social media activities.

 What do we mean by engagement, though?
 Fundamentally, social media engagement is getting someone to interact with your brand in any way.
 This could be in the form of likes, comments, shares, retweets, follows, or even DMs.
 Getting your audience to talk to you is fundamental to achieving any goals that you’ve set.
 Really, just forget social media marketing.
 Social media in itself thrives on engagement.
 After all, it’s supposed to be “social,” right?